pathway-labs/realtime-indexer-qa-chat/README.md

 We recommend running in docker when working on a Windows machine.

-### Running a local Pathway Vector Store
+## 2️⃣ Running a local Pathway Vector Store

+OK, so far you have managed to get the RAG App and running and it's working - but it still connects to the public demo folders!
+Let's fix that - we will now show you how to connect your very own folders, in a private deployment.
+This means you will need to spin up a light web server which provides the "Pathway Vector Store" service, responsible for the whole document ingestion and indexing pipeline.

-The code for the Pathway Vector Store pipeline, along with a Dockerfile is provided [at Pathway LLM examples repository](https://github.com/pathwaycom/llm-app/tree/main/examples/pipelines/demo-document-indexing).
+The code for the Pathway Vector Store pipeline, along with a Dockerfile is provided in the [Pathway LLM examples repository](https://github.com/pathwaycom/llm-app/tree/main/examples/pipelines/demo-document-indexing).
 Please follow instructions to run only the vector store pipeline, or to run the pipeline and the Streamlit UI as a joint deployment using `docker compose`.

-Note that, if you want to create RAG application on your Google Drive, you need to set up a Google Service account, [refer to the instructions here](https://github.com/pathwaycom/llm-app/blob/main/examples/pipelines/demo-question-answering/README.md#create-a-new-project-in-the-google-api-console).
+Note that if you want to create a RAG application connected to your Google Drive, you need to set up a Google Service account, [refer to the instructions here](https://github.com/pathwaycom/llm-app/blob/main/examples/pipelines/demo-question-answering/README.md#create-a-new-project-in-the-google-api-console).
-If you are not planning to use local files in your app, you can skip the `binding local volume` part explained in the llm-app instructions provided above.
+Also, if you are not planning to use local files in your app, you can skip the `binding local volume` part explained in the llm-app instructions linked above.

 ## Summing Up